-Those interested in implementing PI code translation on the receiver side need to be aware that there are two PI code encoding methods used by broadcasters in the US normal broadcast program.
+Those interested in implementing PI code translation on the receiver side need to be aware that there are a number of PI code encoding methods used by broadcasters in the United States:

-- "Call letter conversion" encoding method, as described in NRSC-4-B Section D.7.1; and - An optional method for use with traffic information systems, as described in NRSC-4-B Section D.7.4.
+- 1) "Call letter conversion" encoding method, as described in NRSC-4-B Section D.7.1. - 2) An optional method for use with traffic information systems, as described in NRSC-4-B Section D.7.4. - 3) PI codes for FM translators are assigned by the National Association of Broadcasters using an algorithm developed by the NRSC to optimize use of available codes and be usable by the RadioDNS service which requires every carrier frequency/PI code combination to be unique (see Section 5.1.1 of this document).